5epi0l/Moj-Masty-Notes/HTB/Puppy/Key TakeAway.md

 2. creating a `.ldif` file

-An LDIF file is a plain text file used to represent directory entries in a format that can be read and processed by LD
+An LDIF file is a plain text file used to represent directory entries in a format that can be read and processed by LDAP tools

 We need to reset the `UserAccountControl` attribute  of the user object.